leshcat/leshcat.github.io/_posts/2021-08-19-ldhw-part-six.md

 ### Observation: DevOps in existing Organizations

-Hiring a bunch of "DevOps" guys and safely assuming you have DevOps now, *"just like anybody else"* - is the most common mistake existing Organizations do.
+Hiring a bunch of "DevOps" guys and safely assuming you have DevOps now, *"just like everybody else"* - is the most common mistake existing Organizations do.

 Being *"one of these"* guys, generally speaking there are two places you can fall-in: